-- Connect DVA meter between the Brown/Yellow and the Brown wire and do a running test.
-AT NO TIME SHOULD THE VOLTAGE EXCEED 400V.
+- 1. Connect DVA meter between the Brown wire and engine ground for a running test.
+AT NO TIME SHOULD THE VOLTAGE EXCEED 400v.
 If it does, the regulator circuit in the power pack is bad.
 The voltage should show a smooth climb and stabilize, gradually falling off at high RPM (above 5000).
 If you see a sudden drop in voltage right before the miss becomes apparent, the problem is likely in the stator. - 2.
 Disconnect the rectifier and retest.
 If the problem disappears, replace the rectifier and retest.